EU ready to make "ambitious" work visa offer for India trade pact

-Negotiators had originally hoped to seal the deal in 2012, but talks stalled over issues including access for Indian workers to Europe’s labor market.
+Negotiators had originally hoped to seal the deal in 2012, but talks stalled over issues including access for Indian workers to Europe’s labour market.

 At stake is an agreement that would create one of the world’s largest free-trade zones by population - covering 1.8 billion, or more than a quarter, of the world’s people.